chung-leong/react-seq/doc/stasi.md

 `stasi` is designed for situations where a generator has a cross-dependency on another async generator.
-In the example above, `articles` is the main content, while records of these articles' authors are also expected. `fetchAuthors` needs to know the author ids, but those aren't available until the articles are loaded, a task performed by the other generator. `stasi` solves this dilemma by basically creating a shadow copy of the given async generator.
+In the example above, `articles` is the main content, while records of these articles' authors are also expected. `fetchAuthors` needs to know the author ids, but those aren't available until the articles are loaded, a task performed by the other generator. `stasi` solves this dilemma by creating basically a shadow copy of the given async generator.
 Doing so allows `fetchAuthors` to obtain the information it needs without impacting the normal operation of the source generator.

 Any error emitted by the source generator will be ignored.
 Shadow generators created by `stasi` will simply end in such a situation.

+Calling `stasi` on a stasi-generator produces the same result as calling it on the original generator.

 `stasi` should not be used in an async generator function, since its code would start running when the first item is retrieved from the generator and not when the function is called.
 By then some items could have been removed from